ASK A QUESTION G A M E - Preterite vs Imperfect

 A suggestion: please keep your sentences simple.
 This is tricky stuff, so let's concentrate on the tenses, ok? - Gekko.

-A big thanks to Gekko who at the moment is kindly correcting this thread - Gekko if you have a mo' please post a thread below introducing yourself or post empty thread for me to introduce you, thus allowing the grateful participants to vote for all your hard and much appreciated work here
+A big thanks to Gekko who 'was' kindly correcting this thread - Gekko if you have a mo' please post a thread below introducing yourself or post empty thread for me to introduce you, thus allowing the grateful participants to vote for all your hard and much appreciated work here

 What do you mean "introduce myself"?